Typescript Singleton pattern Implementation with example

 - Typescript

-In this blog post, learn the Singleton pattern in Typescript with examples.
+In this blog post, you will learn about the Singleton pattern in TypeScript with examples.

-Every programming language provides an implementation for this pattern.
+Every programming language provides an implementation for this pattern, and TypeScript is no exception.
+Implementing the singleton pattern in TypeScript is straightforward.

-- A private Static variable that always returns the instance of the same class
+- Defining a private static variable that always returns the instance of the same class.

-- A public static function that returns the instance of the class
+- Creating a public static function that returns the instance of the class.

-Here are step by steps for singleton class
+Here are the steps for implementing a singleton class:

-- Created Instance static member variables, which can be accessed using class instead of Object instances.
+- Define a static member variable to hold the instance, which can be accessed using the class instead of object instances.

-Here is a code for the typescript singleton class example
+Below is an example code for the TypeScript singleton class.

 export default class SingletonClass {